 Meanwhile, Rappe got worse.
 After a few days, she was taken to the hospital, where she died of a ruptured bladder and peritonitis.
 However, doctors found no evidence of rape.

-William Randolph Heart’s sensational San Francisco papers went wild, followed quickly by the national press.
+William Randolph Hearst’s sensational San Francisco papers went wild, followed quickly by the national press.
 Salacious stories about sex and booze (during Prohibition) swirled.
 Somebody suggested Arbuckle’s 260-pound weight had crushed Rappe when he had sex with her.
 Some said he’d used a champagne bottle as a sex toy and literally went too far.
 Others claimed Rappe had undergone a recent abortion and was already suffering from damage by the abortionist when she arrived at the party.
 And Fatty himself said sex never happened.

 Charged with manslaughter, Arbuckle turned himself in.
 The first celebrity trial by media took flight.
 Three lurid trials ensued.
 Two juries hung, and the third acquitted Roscoe Arbuckle.
 The jury, which had deliberated only five minutes, issued a statement: